KSH-code/Problem-Solving/div3/636/README.md

 Because odd numbers - even numbers is only odd number.

 That's it and add difference to last of odd numbers

+# C

+When need to find a negative number, select a minimum number in a negative subsequence.

+When need to find a positive number, select a maximum number in a positive subsequence.

+First, select a first number as a positive integer.

+Second, select a first number as a negative integer.

+Finally, compare each length of both array or each sum of array.